 TPI is a disclosure-based framework that uses the emissions data companies publish as the basis of the assessment.
 Unless a company discloses Scope 1 and 2 emissions, TPI cannot calculate its Carbon Performance.

-While nine companies disclose Scope 3 emissions in some form, the method used to calculate these figures varies significantly.
-Here are some examples:
+While some companies disclose Scope 3 emissions in some form, the method used to calculate these figures varies significantly: